ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 <redacted for brevity>
 ```

-`azd` remembers the session and converation details and sends followup request on the same conversation and session id and `context.get_history()` will pull in existing messages from Foundry Agent Conversation store.
+`azd` remembers the session and conversation details and sends the follow-up request on the same conversation and session ID. `context.get_history()` will pull in existing messages from the Foundry Agent Conversation store.

 You can easily start a new conversation in a new session by using `--new-conversation` and `--new-session` flags.